krwillxyz/tongs/README.md

 command.
 Users that were already on the review will be ignored, allowing the creation of overlapping groups as needed.

-Setup
+Building From Source
 --------------------------------
-Tongs is written in [Golang](http://golang.org/).
-Golang code can be compiled on Windows, Mac, Linux etc.. just as long as Go is installed.
+Tongs is written in [Go](http://golang.org/).
+Go can be compiled on any archecture as long as Go is installed.
-([Download Go here](https://code.google.com/p/go/wiki/Downloads) or 'brew install go' on a mac) With go installed build tongs by calling:
+([Download Go Here](https://code.google.com/p/go/wiki/Downloads) or 'brew install go' on Mac)

+Build Tongs by running:

     go build tongs.go

-This will create a new executable in the same directory.
-You can then move this executable (file called tongs WITHOUT the .go extension) to a folder location that is in your PATH so that it can be run from anywhere.
+This will create an executable in the source directory.
+Move this tongs executable to a location that is in your PATH so that it can be run from anywhere.

-If you just want to run the code without building it, you can call:

-    go run tongs.go

 Configuration
 ---------------------

-In order to use tongs you will need to create a .tongs_config file that exists in your home directory on your system.
-This has currently been verified on Windows and OSX to write to the correct directory for the respective OS.
+In order to use tongs you will need to create a tongs.cfg file that exists in your home directory on your system.
+This has been verified on Windows and Mac to write to the correct directory.
-To generate a template file in your home directory, run:
+To generate a template file in your home directory, run setup.

-    tongs --create-config
+    tongs setup

+This will first prompt for your Crucible Base URL.
+This can be found by typing the address of the Crucible server in a browser, and watching what url it redirects to. (i.e. http://my.crucible.com might resolve to http://my.crucible.com/viewer)
+All trailing slashes should be omitted.

-Here is what your .tongs_config file should look like.
+Here is what your tongs.cfg file should look like.
 You can add as many config sections as you need, as long as the default and settings are included.
 Not all fields are required for all sections but you can currently use project-key, duration, reviewers and title as you see fit.
 There is no restriction on spacing around the commas and equal signs.
 Also titles should be written without quotes of any kind.